Skip to Content

 As the tomatoes slow down their growth in the greenhouse Dave has been trimming them back.
 The yellow spots you see on the leaves are a fungal virus.
 He is trying to keep it under control by constantly trimming the vines.
 We are plagued with fungi in the garden and greenhouse.
 Our humid warm summers encourage various fungi and mildew.

-Arbason Tomatoes
+Arbason tomatoes

 We love the flavor of our greenhouse grown Arbason tomatoes!